Craig Joiner

 Craig Joiner (born 21 April 1974) is a Scottish retired rugby union player who won 25 caps playing on the wing for the Scottish rugby union side between 1994 and 2000.

 Early life

 Craig Joiner born on 21 April 1974 in Glasgow, Scotland.
 He was educated at Merchiston Castle School.

 Rugby career

 He joined Leicester Tigers, and often played at outside centre, but returned to Scotland in 2000.
 He joined Stewart's Melville RFC in 2005.

 Personal life

 He is the brother of racing cyclist Charline Joiner.

-Joiner retired from professional rugby in 2015 to pursue a career in investment management.
+Joiner retired from professional rugby in 2015 to pursue a career in different financial companies.
 He initially joined Cornelian Asset Managers where he undertook his professional qualifications before moving on to join Standard Life in 2010.

 He recently went on a sailing trip to Oban.